Naso (parashah): Numbers chapter 5

-The Mishnah taught that if one stole from one's father and, when charged by the father, denied it on oath, and the father then died before the child confessed to the father's heirs, then the child would have to repay the principal and a fifth to the father's other children or to the father's brothers (the child's uncles) if the child had no siblings.
-But if the child was unwilling to forfeit the child's share in the payment that child had to make, or if the child had no resources, then the child was to borrow the amount from others and perform the duty of restoration to the heirs, and the creditors could subsequently come and demand to be paid the portion that would by law have belonged to the child as heir.
+The Mishnah taught that if a thief stole from the thief's father and, when charged by the father, denied it on oath, and the father then died before the thief confessed to the father's heirs, then the thief would have to repay the principal and a fifth to the father's other children or to the father's brothers (the thief's uncles) if the thief had no siblings.
+But if the thief was unwilling to forfeit the thief's share in the payment that thief had to make, or if the thief had no resources, then the thief was to borrow the amount from others and perform the duty of restoration to the heirs, and the creditors could subsequently claim the portion that would by law have belonged to the thief as heir.